sodikkenfan/sodikkenfan/README.md

 I'm scene and gothic!
 As in I mainly dress scene and love the scene aesthetic, but I'm also very much into gothic music and dress like them as well :00

-^ im a very tiny baby bat, i need suggestions and helpful stuffs when it comes to being gothic <3333
+^ im a baby bat, i need suggestions and helpful stuffs when it comes to being gothic <3333

 ![](https://64.media.tumblr.com/6f06d07af1749a1355d8424d711a4aea/acc4beb83a44f0b1-7b/s250x400/33079ed1e277ff1acd2fe04c6371e66b6277fedf.gifv)